maryclaireteahan/hazelsnutsaboutvintage/README.md

 - dj3-cloudinary-storage - A Django package that facilitates integration with Cloudinary storage.
 - Django - A python package for the Django framework.
 - django-allauth - An integrated set of Django applications addressing user authentication, registration and account management.
+- django-countries - A package that supplies a list of all the countries for address purposes.
 - django-crispy-forms - A Django package that provides tags and filters to control the rendering behaviour of Django forms.
 - django-summernote - is a third-party package that provides a rich text editor widget for Django web applications.
 - gunicorn - A Python WSGI HTTP Server for UNIX.